cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

     # Construct the IDPF values for each level of the IDPF tree.
     # Each "data" value is 1; in addition, the Client generates
     # a random "authenticator" value used by the Aggregators to
-    # compute the sketch during preparation.
+    # evaluate the sketch during preparation.
 This sketch is used
     # to verify the one-hotness of their output shares.
     beta_inner = [
         [Poplar1.Idpf.FieldInner(1), k]